davidthaler/arboretum/README.md

 * fast enough to actually be used (within 2x of scikit-learn)

 Later we will use this as a test bed for tree and tree ensemble experiments.
-They will be added here.
+They will be added to this page.

 ## Requirements
 * [Numpy](http://www.numpy.org/)
 * [Numba](http://numba.pydata.org/numba-doc/dev/index.html) is a jit compiler for python that we use to accelerate key code sections.

+## Scikit-Learn
 Although the package is sklearn-compatible and uses the sklearn estimator API, it does not depend on sklearn.
+The tests and examples do use sklearn.

 ## Installation
 This package is not on pypi, so you need to clone from github.
 Then you can install with pip.